 Amniocentesis is an invasive, diagnostic antenatal test.
 It involves taking a sample of amniotic fluid in order to examine fetal cells found in this fluid.

-- Later in pregnancy (midtrimester amniocentesis between 15 and 18 weeks of gestation).
-This is the most common use of the procedure.
+- This is the most common time for the procedure.

 Indications for amniocentesis

-Guidance from the National Institute for Health and Care Excellence (NICE) gives some perspective to the place of amniocentesis in antenatal care.
-The list of indications becomes shorter with good pre-conceptual genetic counselling and earlier recognition of increased risk, which often makes CVS a better option.
+It is important to remember that women choose whether or not to undergo amniocentesis.
+The list of indications becomes shorter with good pre-conceptual genetic counselling and earlier recognition of increased risk, which may make CVS a better option.

 Most common indications for amniocentesis are: